ajmeyghani/angular2-intro-book/manuscript/chapter1-typescript.md

 First we are defining a class called `Point` that defines two fields.
 Then we define an interface called `Point3d` that extends the `Point` by adding a third field.
 An then we create a point of type `point3d` and assign a value to it.
 We read the value and it outputs `1`.

+## Class Decorators

+There are different types of decorators in TypeScript.
+In this section we are going to focus on Class Decorators.

 ## Classes

 - Classes are heavily used in classical object oriented programming